Reejan45/Task-Manager/README.md

 # Task Manager Application

-A full-stack task management application with authentication system built using React, Node.js, and MySQL.
+A full-stack task management application with authentication system built using React, Node.js, and PostgreSQL.

 ## Project Structure